 A Forest Hills Chapter of the Delphian Society has been organized and will hold meetings on the second and third Mondays of the month in the afternoon.
-The officers are: Mondays of the month in the afternoon.
-The officers are: Mrs. Howard Quimby, president; Mrs. J. Edwin Backus, vice-president, and Mrs. Nathaniel R. Wilkes, secretary and treas-
+The officers are Mrs. Howard Quimby, president; Mrs. J. Edwin Backus, winpresident, and Mrs. Nathaniel R. Wilkes, secretary and transurer.